mariuszciaston/Portfolio/README.md

 - Delayed Google Analytics (I plan to research Partytown to improve performance by offloading third-party scripts to a web worker)

+- Unfortunately, GitHub Pages does not support asset caching, which could have helped even more

+- In the future, I will consider moving the project to the Astro framework

 All of these changes, along with other optimizations, resulted in 4× 100% scores in PageSpeed Insights / Lighthouse for both Mobile and Desktop.
 Which I am very pleased with. <br><br>

 ![Portfolio-v1.2_light.png](Portfolio-v1.2_light.png)|